There is something about charging down the mountain, picking your line through the trees, and getting low (very low) in your carves.

 The Best Snowboard for Eurocarves

-The Bataleon Party Wave Plus 2022 is a volume shifted (wider and shorter) tapered directional snowboard.
-This is an excellent option for anyone who wants a powder board that is a beast at carving through resort hard pack too.
+The Bataleon Party Wave Plus 2023 is a volume shifted (wider and shorter) snowboard with a tapered directional shape.
+This board comes in two variations.
+The one in the picture is the slightly more expensive carbon fiber version called the Party Wave Plus, and there is also a non-carbon version called the Party Wave.
+Both boards are an excellent option for anyone who wants a powder board that is a beast at carving through resort hard pack too.
 This snowboard has the tech to both float beautifully in powder and carve through slush or ice.

-Like other Bataleon snowboards, the Party Wave Plus features 3BT technology.
-This means it has a 3d profile where the nose and tail have a spoon-like curvature to them.
-What’s different about the Party Wave is that Bataleon modified their 3BT tech to make it free ride focused.
+Like other Bataleon snowboards, the Party Wave Plus features Bataleon’s 3BT (triple base technology).
+3BT basically means this snowboard has a 3d shaped base where the nose and tail have a spoon-like curvature.
+What’s different about the Party Wave is that Bataleon modified this particular version of the 3BT tech to make it freeride focused.
 They call it the 3BT Freeride shape.
-If you were to flip this board over, you will see the center as being flat with a mellow camber profile between the bindings.
-However, the contact points of the nose and tail have the long 3d curvature to them that extends longer than some of the Bataleon freestyle boards.
-The curvature and camber work together in the Party Wave to power up your carves as you are putting your weight into them.
+You can learn more about 3BT Freeride shape as well as the main features of this snowboard by watching this quick overview video.bindings.
+However, the contact points of the nose and tail extend out longer than some of the other Bataleon freestyle boards.
+The 3d curvature, longer contact points, and camber work together in the Party Wave to power up your carves as you are putting your weight into them.
 The 3BT allows you to glide as you connect your turns.

-The laminates are made of triax fiberglass.
+The laminates are made of Triax fiberglass.
 It gives the board a strong responsiveness with around a medium flex.
-The base is a high end sintered base.
+The base is a high-end sintered base.
 Bataleon designed it to be incredibly fast and durable.
-Additionally the base was made to be eco friendly.
-The colors of the Ptex where not wasted.
-Some bases will have the opposite color pattern.
-You might wind up with a Party Wave where the nose is black while the tail will be orange.
+Additionally, Bataleon made the base to be eco-friendly.
+Some bases will have an opposite color pattern so that all of the materials in the production.
+As a result, you might wind up with a Party Wave where the nose is black while the tail will be orange.
 This helped the Bataleon reduce waste during the construction of the deck.

 If you are looking for a volume shifted snowboard that can carve through powder and allow you to lay out turns at the resorts, this is the deck to go with.